sugiharaxo/MMCP/docs/devs.md

 - Lightweight
 - Cross-Platform
 - Modular
+- Ease of use

 If you want to build with an AI, inject [these](llm-instructions.md) instructions

-## Roadmap
+## Stuff to do

-- [ ] Make it actually useful
+- Make it actually useful
-- [ ] Braindead easy installation, clean uninstall (no leftover dogshit)
+- Braindead easy installation, clean uninstall (no leftover dogshit)
-- [ ] More tools
+- More tools
-- [ ] UI that isn't slopgarbage
+- UI that isn't slopgarbage
-- [ ] Agent loop robustness + context engine
+- Agent loop robustness + context engine
-- [ ] Dynamic settings / frontend config
+- Dynamic settings / frontend config
-- [ ] Decoupled Plugin Memory
+- Decoupled Plugin Memory
-- [ ] Global Agent Memory
+- Global Agent Memory
-- [ ] Dual context API, on every user message "pull" (already implemented), and an event bus to allow plugins to receive messages: "push"
+- Dual context API, on every user message "pull" (already implemented), and an event bus to allow plugins to receive messages: "push"
-- [ ] Config API, when we have many plugins and want to register settings and whatnot. will also allow to set settings as sensitive which will filter their values in the system.
+- Allow plugins to modify UI